TwoPizza9621536/VideoLister/README.md

 # LikedVideoLister-dotnet

 A lister for liked videos from YouTube in .NET C# if you hate the web app or mobile app.
-This is created because the Python version is stalled until I have plans to work on it again.
+This is created because I now have no plans for the Python version, .NET has a better platform support for mobile and C# is a better language to work with JSON data than Python.

 ## Dependices